Jack Wighton: 2018

-He finished the 2018 NRL season having playing in 13 matches and scoring 3 tries.
+He finished the 2018 NRL season having played in thirteen matches and scoring three tries.

 2019

 In round 5 of the 2019 NRL season against the Parramatta Eels, Wighton scored a try from a Sam Williams cross field kick in the 61st Minute to seal Canberra's fourth win of the season whilst also solidifying Wighton's position as five-eighth of the side.

 On 5 June, Wighton made his State of Origin debut off the bench for New South Wales in game 1 of the 2019 State of Origin series at Suncorp Stadium.
 In the 56th minute, Wighton was interchanged for Cody Walker at five-eighth, he then went on to throw an intercept pass for Dane Gagai to run the length of the field and score in the 67th minute of the game.
 New South Wales would go on to lose the game 18–14.

 On 16 June, Wighton was a shock selection at centre replacing Latrell Mitchell for New South Wales for game 2 in Perth.
 New South Wales went on to win the game 2 38–6.

 On 10 July, Wighton was part of the Origin decider for New South Wales at left centre in which New South Wales won 26–20 at ANZ Stadium.

 In round 22, Wighton played his 150th NRL game for Canberra in their 18–22 win over the Melbourne Storm at AAMI park.
 Wighton made a total of 26 appearances for Canberra as the club reached their first grand final in 25 years.
 In the 2019 NRL Grand Final against the Sydney Roosters, Wighton scored a try in the first half.
 Canberra would go on to lose the final 14–8 at ANZ Stadium.
 Wighton was awarded the Clive Churchill Medal after being voted man of the match, making him the fourth man to achieve this from a losing side, joining Canberra's Bradley Clyde (1991), St George's Brad Mackay (1993) and Manly's Daly Cherry-Evans (2013).

 On 7 October, Wighton was named in the Australian side for the upcoming Oceania Cup fixtures.